jgador/loggle/azure/README.md

 ### Verifying the VM bootstrap

-To confirm the setup script finished successfully:
+To confirm the install script finished successfully:
 1. Open the provisioned VM in the Azure Portal.
 2. Under **Operations**, choose **Run command** (see [Microsoft Docs](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/run-command) for background).
-3. Select **RunShellScript** and execute `sudo cat /etc/loggle/setup.log`.
+3. Select **RunShellScript** and execute `sudo cat /etc/loggle/install.log`.

 The tail of the log should include `Loggle setup complete.` along with the container status summary printed by `install.sh`.